Version Control with Git

 How to Find an Appropriate Data Repository?

-Surf the internet for a couple of minutes and check out the data repositories mentioned above: Figshare, Zenodo, Dryad.
-Depending on your field of research, you might find community-recognized repositories that are well-known in your field.
+Surf the internet for a couple of minutes and check out the generalist data repositories mentioned above: Figshare, Zenodo, Dryad.
+Try to also find one or more repositories for data in your field.
 You might also find useful these data repositories recommended by Nature.
 Discuss with your neighbor which data repository you might want to approach for your current project and explain why.

 How to Track Large Data or Image Files using Git?